Information, Grand Canyon National Park

 This is a good choice for travelers coming from Flagstaff, Phoenix, Sedona.
 Williams and other points south of the canyon.

-This is the smaller of the park centers with only one lodge, one campground, more limited facilities, no public transit options, and longer driving distances to alternate accommodations.
-It is at 8000 ft elevation, and is only open from the middle of May to middle of October due to heavy winter snow but it’s also far less crowded with visitors, and a little cooler during summer high season.
+This is the smaller of the two park compounds with only one lodge, one campground, more limited facilities, no public transit options, and longer driving distances to alternate accommodations.
+It is at 8000 ft elevation, and is only open from the middle of May to middle of October due to heavy winter snow.
+It’s also far less crowded, and temps are a little cooler during summer high season.
 Driving distances from some major western U.S. cities:

 Las Vegas: 275 miles/443 kms